 Check out these awesome testimonial videos!

-Karlee Braun just completed her fourth Nex-Gen internship with Prairie Horizon Agri-Energy, LLC, in Phillipsburg.
-She has done a fabulous job showcasing her past 4 years’ projects and takeaways.
+Karlee Braun completed her fourth Nex-Gen internship with Prairie Horizon Agri-Energy, LLC, in Phillipsburg.
+She did a fabulous job showcasing four years of projects and takeaways.
 She has also assisted Nex-Gen with other projects.

 Maggie Malmberg has completed three Nex-Gen internships, all with different businesses.
 Her success story is a great example of what our interns can learn, the mentoring aspects they receive, and the growth she has experienced.

-Arie Olson interned this summer for SureFire Ag in Atwood, his hometown.
+Arie Olson interned with SureFire Ag in Atwood, his hometown.
 He has a fantastic testimonial about the opportunity internships afford both high school and college students in northwest and north central Kansas.